Family Educational Rights

 The Family Educational Rights and Privacy Act affords students certain rights with respect to their education records.
 They are:

 1. The right to inspect and review the student’s education records.
 The Registrar of Methodist Theological School in Ohio has been designated by the seminary to coordinate the inspection and review procedures for student education records.
-A student who wishes to review his/her education records must make a written request to the Office of the Registrar, listing the item or items of interest.
+A student who wishes to review his/her education records must make a written request to Academic Affairs, listing the item or items of interest.
 Records covered by the Act will be made available within a reasonable time not to exceed (by law) forty-five days of the request.

 3. The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.

 4. The right to file with the U.S. Department of Education a complaint concerning alleged failures by Methodist Theological School in Ohio to comply with the requirements of FERPA.
 A student who believes that Methodist Theological School in Ohio is in violation of FERPA in that he/she has been denied access to his/her records, or that he/she has been denied the right to a hearing, or that his/her information has beenimproperly disclosed may file a complaint with the Family Policy Compliance Office, United States Department of Education, 400 Maryland Avenue SW, Washington, DC 20202-5920.